-ELAD Design and Operation
+ELAD System Design and Operation

-Our Proprietary C3A Cell Bank
+Our Proprietary VTL C3A Cell Bank

-Our proprietary C3A cell bank is stored in three separate locations around the world for security purposes and is used as the basis for growing approximately one pound of cells needed for each patient at our production facility in San Diego, CA.
+Our proprietary VTL C3A cell bank is stored in three separate locations around the world for security purposes and is used as the basis for growing the cells needed for each patient at our production facility in San Diego, California.

-Differentiating Factors of ELAD
+Differentiating Factors of the ELAD System

 • Human cellular therapy.
-ELAD is based on human cells which confer a considerable advantage over animal cell therapies.
+The ELAD System is based on human cells, which confer a considerable advantage over non-human, animal-based cell therapies.
 Given the widespread availability of animal tissues, much work has been done on the use of animal liver cells, often derived from pigs, to treat humans with liver failure.
 While immunological risk is always present in cellular therapy, the use of non-human animal tissues presents greater immunological risk compared to human cellular therapy.
 Humans possess naturally occurring antibodies that react with antigens on porcine cell surfaces.
 These antibodies can mount an immediate attack in the presence of porcine cells, causing these cells to rapidly lose function and die.
 Moreover, repeated treatments with a porcine cell may cause subsequent immune responses to become increasingly severe.
 The infusion of porcine enzymes into a patient’s blood stream also poses immunologic risk.
-We are not aware of any FDA-approved non-human animal-based cellular therapy for use in patients.
+We are not aware of any FDA-approved, non-human animal-based cellular therapy for use in patients.

 • Commercially scalable.
 Our VTL C3A cells used in the ELAD System are immortal and can be expanded in quantities to scale production.
 Each set of four cartridges used to treat a single patient is grown in a production process that takes up to two months.
 The process is carefully controlled and is performed under ultra-clean conditions to avoid contamination in our current Good Manufacturing Practices, or cGMP, compliant production plant.
 The process is scalable by modular units.